jvparidon/lmerMultiMember/README.md

 [![codecov](https://codecov.io/gh/jvparidon/lmerMultiMember/branch/main/graph/badge.svg)](https://codecov.io/gh/jvparidon/lmerMultiMember)

 # lmerMultiMember <a href="https://jvparidon.github.io/lmerMultiMember/"><img src="man/figures/logo.png" align="right" height="139" /></a>
-Wrapper around `lme4::lmer` and `lme4::glmer` to add support for multimembership random effects.
+Wrapper around `lme4::lmer` and `lme4::glmer` to add support for multiple membership random effects.
-This package was developed by Jeroen van Paridon and Phillip Alday, based on an initial worked example of a multiple membership linear mixed model authored by Ben Bolker.

 ### Installation
 The package is not yet available on CRAN, but you can install it with the devtools package: